Team-18-ECE-461/Phase2-461/README.md

   - Verify and ingest public npm packages meeting quality thresholds.
 - **State Management**:
   - Reset the registry to its default state.

+ ## How To Deploy
+ - **To Run Front-End**
+   - cd into authentication/authentication-app directory
+   - run npm install
+   - run npm start
+- **To Run Back-End**
+   - open a new terminal
+   - cd into authentication/authentication-app directory
+   - run node server.js